MolClaw: An Autonomous Agent with Hierarchical Skills for Drug Molecule Evaluation, Screening, and Optimization: Methods

 \subsection{MolBench Dataset}

 \textbf{MolBench-MS}

-We curated MolBench-MS as a benchmark dataset for evaluating LLMs and AI agents in molecular screening scenarios, which consists of three core tasks with standardized data curation, controlled experimental designs, and quantitative evaluation protocols, as detailed below.

-\textit{Molecular property filtering.} This task is designed to assess two core capabilities: compliance with molecular property constraints and structural similarity recognition.
-Raw data were fully derived from the CARA lead optimization subset \cite{tian2024benchmarking}, with raw records grouped by Assay ChEMBL ID and preprocessed to retain only assays containing $\geq 10$ unique, deduplicated SMILES strings.
-For the rule-based molecular filtering workflow, we established a unified test pipeline using this preprocessed assay pool.
-For each qualified assay, we randomly sampled 10 SMILES strings to form the candidate set, and calculated 11 molecular descriptors for each candidate via RDKit: 6 core physicochemical properties (molecular weight, MolLogP, hydrogen-bond donor count, hydrogen-bond acceptor count, topological polar surface area, and rotatable bond count), plus 5 additional structural descriptors (ring count, aromatic ring count, fraction of sp3 carbons, heavy atom count, and heteroatom count).
-We set the Lipinski Rule of Five as the mandatory baseline constraint for all samples, and appended 2 or 3 additional constraints per sample, with all constraints sourced from the full set of 11 calculated molecular descriptors.
-The direction and threshold of each additional constraint were determined by the quantile distribution of the corresponding candidate set, and iterative resampling was performed to control the number of molecules fully compliant with all constraints to 1–5 per sample.
-For each test sample, prompts explicitly detailed all filtering rules and the full candidate SMILES list in natural language; models were required to output the SMILES strings of all qualifying molecules, with performance evaluated via exact string matching between model-output SMILES and the ground-truth SMILES strings of compliant molecules.
+\textit{Molecular property filtering.} This task evaluates constraint satisfaction and structural recognition.
+Data are from the CARA lead optimization subset \cite{tian2024benchmarking}, grouped by Assay ChEMBL ID, retaining assays with $\geq 10$ unique SMILES after deduplication.
+For each assay, 10 SMILES were randomly sampled as candidates.
+We computed 11 RDKit descriptors per molecule: 6 physicochemical (molecular weight, MolLogP, hydrogen-bond donor/acceptor count, topological polar surface area, rotatable bond count) and 5 structural (ring count, aromatic ring count, fraction of sp3 carbons, heavy atom count, heteroatom count).
+Lipinski Rule of Five was applied as a baseline constraint, with 2–3 additional constraints per sample derived from quantiles of the candidate distribution.
+Iterative resampling ensured that 1–5 molecules satisfied all constraints.
+Using the same assay pool, we further evaluated structural similarity reasoning.
+For each sample, 10 SMILES were sampled and canonicalized; one was selected as the query and the remaining 9 as candidates.
+Tanimoto similarity based on Morgan fingerprints defined ground truth.
+Two equivalent prompt variants were used: selecting the molecule with highest Tanimoto similarity, or the one sharing the most fingerprint fragments.
+Prompts listed rules and SMILES; outputs were evaluated via exact SMILES matching.

-Alongside the rule-based filtering workflow, we developed a molecular similarity retrieval task from the same preprocessed assay pool to evaluate models’ ability to identify structurally similar molecules.
-For each sample, 10 SMILES strings were randomly sampled and canonicalized using RDKit, with one designated as the query molecule and the remaining 9 forming the candidate pool; the Tanimoto similarity between the query and each candidate was calculated using Morgan fingerprints.
-Each sample was randomly assigned one of two mathematically equivalent prompt variants to test the consistency of models’ semantic understanding: one explicitly requesting the molecule with the highest Tanimoto similarity to the query, and the other requesting the molecule sharing the most structural fragments defined by Morgan fingerprints.
-The ground truth for each sample was defined as the SMILES string of the molecule with the highest query similarity, and model performance was also evaluated via exact string matching.